By Holly Reisem Hanna

 My #1 tip for working at home with a newborn is to work when they are sleeping.
-Newborns need your full attention when they are awake and they sleep plenty of hours in the day for you to wait until they sleep.
+Newborns need your full attention when they are awake, and they sleep plenty of hours in the day for you to wait until they sleep.
 I learned this real quick when continuing to work from home when my now-6-month-old was born.
-She is only a newborn once, and missing ANYTHING with her wasn't worth trying to work while she was awake.
+She is only a newborn once, and missing ANYTHING with her wasn’t worth trying to work while she was awake.
 She needed me when awake, and I wanted to cherish that time with her. – Audra Rundle of Little One Books

 22. Define Your Focus

 When working from home with a newborn, be sure to set aside specific times when you can dedicate 100% of your focus to your work.
-That could be while the baby sleeps or while someone else if caring for the baby.
+That could be while the baby sleeps or while someone else is caring for the baby.
 If you try to work while taking care of your baby at the same time, both will suffer from your incomplete attention! – Annabelle Petriella of Stylish Design Services

 23. Though Patience Be A Tired Mare, Yet She Will Plod (Shakespeare’s Henry V)

 Have patience with circumstances, with your newborn, with your spouse, and especially with yourself.
 Patience gives you the time and space to allow yourself to forgive yourself if mistakes are made, and will likewise allow you time for reflection so that the next time will be better — that is, to help you regroup and assess [re-frame] things not as setbacks but as exciting learning experiences.
 Moreover, patience allows for better time management and for improved personal esteem. – Marie Ruediger of www.Ruediger.ws